 And as of Wednesday, December 21, Governor Kathy Hochul signed a new legislation, establishing a statewide pay transparency law in all of New York State.

-Beginning September 18, 2023, the legislation will require all New York state employers to include offered salary ranges in their job postings.
+The law officially went into effect on Sunday, September 17th, 2023.
+The landmark legislation requires all New York state employers (with four or more employees) to include offered salary ranges in their job postings.

 The hopes are that these new laws will empower potential employees with critical information, reduce discriminatory wage-setting and hiring practices, and level the playing field for all workers.